 Can you remove staff traffic from the data?

 Yes, we can for standard traffic counts, but not for occupancy.
-We sell a nametag with a special code, or you can print your own, that an employee wears and the sensor identifies it as an employee.
+We sell a nametag with a special code, or you can print your own, that an employee wears and identifies it as an employee.

 What is the installation cost for SenSource to install?

-Can we install the sensor ourselves?
+Can we install ourselves?

 Yes, we offer a lot of videos and documentation to guide you through the installation process.
 Even with a self-install, you’ll connect with our Support team to confirm placement and accuracy of the sensor.
 We also work with your team prior to install, to establish the site survey and decide best placement.